paulmillr/scure-bip39/README.md

 ### Supply chain security

-- **Commits** are signed with PGP keys, to prevent forgery.
-Make sure to verify commit signatures
+- **Commits** are signed with PGP keys to prevent forgery.
+Be sure to verify the commit signatures
-- **Releases** are transparent and built on GitHub CI.
-Make sure to verify [provenance](https://docs.npmjs.com/generating-provenance-statements) logs
+- **Releases** are made transparently through token-less GitHub CI and Trusted Publishing.
+Be sure to verify the [provenance logs](https://docs.npmjs.com/generating-provenance-statements) for authenticity.
-  - Use GitHub CLI to verify single-file builds:
-    `gh attestation verify --owner paulmillr scure-bip39.js`
-- **Rare releasing** is followed to ensure less re-audit need for end-users
+- **Rare releasing** is practiced to minimize the need for re-audits by end-users.
-- **Dependencies** are minimized and locked-down: any dependency could get hacked and users will be downloading malware with every install.
+- **Dependencies** are minimized and strictly pinned to reduce supply-chain risk.
-  - We make sure to use as few dependencies as possible
+  - We use as few dependencies as possible.
-  - Automatic dep updates are prevented by locking-down version ranges; diffs are checked with `npm-diff`
+  - Version ranges are locked, and changes are checked with npm-diff.
-- **Dev Dependencies** are disabled for end-users; they are only used to develop / build the source code
+- **Dev dependencies** are excluded from end-user installs; they’re only used for development and build steps.

 For this package, there are 2 dependencies; and a few dev dependencies:

 - [noble-hashes](https://github.com/paulmillr/noble-hashes) provides cryptographic hashing functionality
 - [scure-base](https://github.com/paulmillr/scure-base) provides low-level wordlist utilities
-- micro-bmark, micro-should and jsbt are used for benchmarking / testing / build tooling and developed by the same author
+- jsbt is used for benchmarking / testing / build tooling and developed by the same author
-- prettier, fast-check and typescript are used for code quality / test generation / ts compilation.
-It's hard to audit their source code thoroughly and fully because of their size
+- prettier, fast-check and typescript are used for code quality / test generation / ts compilation

 ## Contributing & testing